The Entropy Effect: Plot summary

 Spock determines from questioning Mordreaux that he was imprisoned for developing and using a time travel device.
 Spock concludes that the older Mordreaux who murdered Kirk was from a different timeline in which Mordreaux became insane and returned to take revenge on those he blamed for his persecution.
-Since Kirk's death was committed through time travel, Spock constructs a time travel device to go back and try to save Kirk, without success; this results in Scotty's earlier observations.
-Spock then tries to go even farther back in time to repair the damage to spacetime caused by Mordreaux's earlier time travel; the naked singularity was one of the first physical manifestations of this damage.
-However, Spock's efforts are complicated by the proliferation of timelines and the difficulty in modifying them.
-During one of these trips, Spock encounters the younger Braithewaite on Aleph Prime, explaining why the lawyer found him familiar.
+Since Kirk's death was committed through time travel, Spock constructs a time travel device and makes several futile trips back in time, attempting to save Kirk.

-Ultimately, it is Mordreaux who convinces himself to halt the research.
-An even older version of the physicist, from a period where the fabric of reality is breaking down, goes back in time and joins Spock in confronting the younger Mordreaux, at a time just before Mordreaux first uses the device (which act will cause the naked singularity and the acceleration of entropy increase).
+An even older version of Mordreaux goes back in time and joins Spock in confronting the younger Mordreaux, at a time just before Mordreaux first uses the device.
 The strain of so many travels is too much for the oldest Mordreaux's body and he dies.
+It is revealed that the singularity is the result of Mordreaux's interference with the timeline.
 The realization by the younger scientist that he would rather die than face the consequences, leads him to destroy his device and his research.
-Spock returns to the "present" of the restored timeline to find that all is well, but that he has the memories of both versions of reality.
-Spock decides not to reveal any of this and informs Kirk that the singularity is in the process of self-destructing.
-The novel ends with the Enterprise leaving the area, with Sulu about to be granted a field promotion, Kirk having realized that it may be the only way to persuade Sulu not to transfer.
+Spock returns to the restored timeline to find that all is well, but that he has the memories of both realities.
+Spock decides not to reveal any of this and informs Kirk that the singularity (now a harmless black hole) will soon destroy itself.

+In a subplot, Hikaru Sulu requests a transfer to the fighter ship Aerfen.
+The novel ends with Kirk granting Sulu a field promotion in order to keep him on the Enterprise.

+Reception

+Robert Greenberger, the Editor at Starlog Press with responsibility for the Star Trek franchise, reviewed the novel favorably, calling it "captivating reading" and praising the characterization and the "scientific emphasis".
+It was one of the first novels to explore "beyond the boundaries of the known Trek universe." and the first to give prominence to a supporting character.
+The novel's success "convinced Pocket Books to assign the subsequent three movie novelizations" to McIntyre.